Reviews You Can Rely On

 What Other Drill Should You Consider?

 If Dewalt is your band of choice or you already own compatible batteries, we prefer the DeWalt Atomic 20V Max Brushless Compact 1/2 In.
-Drill/Driver Kit DCD708C2 and the DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.
-Both are far better at drilling and driving with better battery life than the DCD710S2.
-While both have a slightly higher list price, both can be found cheaper on sale, which happens frequently.
-If these are out of your budget, and you aren't worried about the brand, the Craftsman V20 1/2-In.
-Drill/Driver Kit CMCD700C1 is almost half the price of the DCD710S2 and offers significantly more power for drilling and driving.
+Drill/Driver Kit DCD708C2.
+This is far better at drilling and driving with better battery life than the DCD710S2.
+While it has a slightly higher list price, it can be found cheaper on sale, which happens frequently.
+If it is still out of your budget, and you aren't worried about the brand, the Craftsman V20 1/2-In.
+Drill/Driver Kit CMCD700C1 is almost half the price and offers significantly more power for drilling and driving.

 David Wise and Austin Palmer